dailystory/docs/articles/changelog/2021/february.md

 * Email summary report includes first and last name in separate columns
 * Segment export for automation must include name and description
 * Set a name for the segment if not specified in automation import
+* IsNew check on segment should use UTC date

 ## February 9, 2021
 * Add image picker to text content in web forms